Conducting Virtual Consultations

 Module 3: Identifying services

 Like with any tool, remote consultations have their limitations and benefits.
 Students will assess those merits and limits of using online live video chat, email, and phone as behavior consulting tools.
 Depending on your skill set and experience, some of you may find certain behaviors better suited to certain mediums.
 It is important for a consultant to have a variety of tools in their toolbox, but also know when – and when not – to apply those tools.
 In this module, students will determine when (or if!!) they can use remote consultation services, and when they should not.

-This a self-study class that will begin on the sign-on date.
+Class Schedule: This is a self-study class that will begin on the sign-on date.
 Students will have access to the course for 60 days from the date of purchase.

 About the Presenter